nhsconnect/ITK-FHIR-Digital-Medicines/pages/explore/explore_emergency_supply_document_profiles.md

 - **[CareConnect-Location-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Location-1)** - A CareConnect Profile for Location.
 The Location Resource provides information and details on the physical location and the services provided.
 - **[ITK-Device-1](https://fhir.nhs.uk/STU3/StructureDefinition/ITK-Device-1)** - An NHS Digital Profile which identifies an instance of a manufactured item that is used in the provision of healthcare without being substantially changed through that activity.
 The device may be a medical or non-medical device.

-For a complete definition of the Digital Medicine Emergency Medication Supply FHIR Document see the section on [message definitions.](explore_emergency_meds_def.html)
+For a complete definition of the Digital Medicines Emergency Medication Supply FHIR Document see the section on [message definitions.](explore_emergency_meds_def.html)